 Looking for a less frequented and relatively unexplored trekking route in Nepal?
 Check out my trekking guide to Nar Phu Valley.

 What about food costs?

-Even though most tea house lodges have small restaurants onsite, meals aren’t usually included in the price per night.
+Even though most tea house lodges have small restaurants on-site, meals aren’t usually included in the price per night.
 The food served in these establishments is usually traditional Nepali but you can find a few restaurants that serve continental food as well.
 Keep in mind that getting the ingredients to prepare these meals at such a high altitude isn’t easy and certainly isn’t cheap.
 Hence, the price per meal increases together with the altitude.
-In average, plan to spend between $2.5 and $5 USD per meal throughout your trip.
+On average, plan to spend between $2.5 and $5 USD per meal throughout your trip.
 Finally, I would suggest trying to take as many snacks as you can before you start the trip, as there are only a few supermarkets on the route and most of them are quite expensive.

 Other Annapurna base camp trek costs

 The above-mentioned costs make up for most of the costs associated with the Annapurna base camp trek but there are some other costs you should be aware of before you start preparing for your trip.
 Even though most tea house lodges have electricity, some of them, especially the ones in the higher altitudes might charge you a fee for charging your phone or camera.
 That’s why it’s a good idea to have a power bank or a portable solar battery charger with you.

 Similarly, most tea house lodges have hot showers but you don’t know whether they’ll have any available rooms.
 You might end up in a facility that doesn’t have hot showers or charges a fee for using the showers.
 Hence, it’s a good idea to get some wet wipes before you start the trek.

 Wi-Fi is almost non-existent in the lodges located at higher altitudes and most of the time you have to pay a few dollars to use it.